basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 ttaaefs_rangeboost = 8
 ```

 The schedule is how many times each 24 hour period to run a check of the defined type.
-The schedule is re-shuffled at random each day, and is specific to that nodes peer relationship.
+The schedule is re-shuffled at random each day, and is specific to that node's peer relationship.

 As this is a configuration for nval full-sync, all of the data will always be compared - by merging a cluster-wide tictac tree and comparing the trees of both clusters.
 If a delta is found by that comparison, the scheduled work item determines what to do next: